-I am a microeconomic theorist specialising in social choice, mechanism design, and cooperative game theory.
+I am a microeconomic theorist specialising in social choice, mechanism design, cooperative game theory, and political economy.
 More concretely, my research agenda revolves around two timeless challenges central to liberal democracies: the stability of constitutions and individual rights.
 Currently, I am a postdoctoral research fellow in the Quantitative Social & Management Sciences Research Centre (QSMS) at the Budapest University of Technology & Economics (BME).
-I obtained my PhD in Economics from the University of East Anglia (UEA) in 2024 under the supervision of Ben McQuillin & Mich Tvede.
-Prior to this, I obtained Master's Degrees from the Autonomous University of Barcelona (UAB) & the University of Essex (UoE), and a Bachelor's Degree from Pompeu Fabra University (UPF).
+I obtained my Doctorate in Economics from the University of East Anglia (UEA) in 2024 under the supervision of Ben McQuillin & Mich Tvede.
+Prior to this, I obtained a Master's Degree in Economic Analysis from the Autonomous University of Barcelona (UAB), a Master's Degree in Political Economy from the University of Essex (UoE), and a Bachelor's Degree in Political & Administration Sciences from Pompeu Fabra University (UPF).

 Website: www.hectorhermidarivera.com